-Michael S. Caplan, Chief Science Officer, NorthShore Research Institute
+- Michael S. Caplan, MD, Chief Scientific Officer, NorthShore Research Institute

 Board of Directors

 Governance is carried out by a 25-member NorthShore University HealthSystem Corporate Board with fiduciary and operations responsibility.
-A. Steven Crown serves as the current Chairman.
+Mark R. Neaman serves as the Executive Chairman of the Board.

 Illinois Community Benefits Act

 NorthShore annually files a report of its community benefit plan with the Illinois Attorney General's Office.
 This report is public information and available to the public by contacting:

 Required by Section 20(c) of Public Act 093-0480